 Q: Tell us about the history of Hart Hearing and Balance Centers (HHBC)

 A: HHBC was founded over 40 years ago by audiologist Stephen Hart to provide comprehensive, state-of-the-art hearing health care with a personal touch.
 The practice has grown to include five Rochester area locations, making it convenient for patients to schedule appointments.
-Each office is staffed by a doctor of audiology, trained in fitting and dispensing the most advanced hearing devices and accessories.
+Each office is staffed by a doctor of audiology, trained in fitting and dispensing the most pediatric hearing test as well as advanced hearing devices and accessories.
 Dr. Hart’s son, Peter, joined the practice in 2012 and I came on board in 2017.
 Most recently, Katie Murphy joined as audiology resident.
 She is excited to work with the team to guide patients on their journey to improved hearing, communication and consequently, enhanced quality of life.

 Q: What makes your practice unique?